 Forty years back (in the Life on Mars era) the fashionable aesthetic is an informal, natural look.
 There is lingering hippy talk of ‘getting back to nature’.
 These are lean years for the high street hairdresser, ‘male grooming’ is a laughable concept and clothes are mostly cheap and nasty or homemade.
 Design is still a cottage industry but it is looking to the future: Michael English’s Hyper-real airbrush illustrations seem new and extraordinary.
 Robert Moog’s synthesizer is the future of music (although he hasn’t yet worked out how to keep it in tune)…

 The last forty years have taken us from one extreme end to the other of a cycle in which mainstream culture either looks toward or away from ‘perfection’ in what it judges to be beautiful/attractive.
-Design – always juggling rationality and creativity – tends to explore/reflect the opposite of the mainstream.
-Now, the flawlessly over-groomed predominates, whilst an undercurrent of creators explore the opposite: a naïve approach that engages in ways that billion-dollar Avatar slickness cannot.
+Design – always juggling rationality and creativity – tends to explore / reflect the opposite of the mainstream.
+Now, the flawlessly over-groomed predominates, whilst an undercurrent of creators explore the opposite: a naïve approach that engages in ways that billion-dollar Avatar slickness cannot. [ update from 2012: it has a name now: ‘glitch art’ ].

-Opposite the idea of perfection is what I can only call ‘charm’.
-Like charisma, ‘charm’ is indefinable, although the OED has a go, citing ‘giving delight’, ‘arousing admiration’, ‘fascination’ and ‘attractiveness’ and the alternative meaning: ‘an object with occult power’.
-True but unhelpful.
+Opposing perfection is ‘charm’.
+Like charisma it is near-indefinable (although the OED has a go: ‘giving delight’, ‘arousing admiration’, ‘fascination’ and ‘attractiveness’ or alternatively: ‘an object with occult power’.
+True but unhelpful.).
 Charm is unreliable and subject to changing tastes – the minute charm is manufactured, regulated, or repeated, it ceases to exist.
 Today’s charm is tomorrow’s tacky (and the day after tomorrow’s ‘what were they thinking?’).

-‘Charm’ in graphic design follows no rules but frequently includes elements of the handmade; the misaligned/irregular/unstructured; a lack of skill; older technologies; the accidental; evidence of use; texture and tactility…
+‘Charm’ in graphic design follows no rules but frequently includes elements of the handmade; the misaligned/irregular/unstructured; a lack of skill; both old and new technologies; the accidental; evidence of use; texture and tactility…

 Charmingly untutored hand–lettering (unless my local cornershop is staffed by out-of-work illustrators/designers.
-Possible of course – I should have asked)
+Possible – I should have asked)

 Firework label c.1975.
 They don’t make ‘em like that any more: crude, misregistered printing, misaligned type, redundant punctuation.
 Gorgeous.